rostools/rostools-theme/readme-template.md

 ## Re-use

-The course is largely designed to be taught in the order given, as each session builds off of the previous ones.
+The workshop is largely designed to be taught in the order given, as each session builds off of the previous ones.
 The easiest way to use this material is to use it as-is, making use of the tips and instructions found throughout this page.
 The only thing you might want to make as